iSwiin/mini-dynamo/README.md

 ## Tradeoffs / design choices
 - LWW is simple and deterministic but can drop concurrent updates (no vector clocks yet).
-- Anti-entropy uses metadata scanning rather than Merkle trees (simpler, less scalable).
+- Anti entropy uses metadata scanning rather than Merkle trees (simpler, less scalable).
-- Store is in-memory plus WAL (not a full disk-backed engine).
+- Store is in memory plus WAL (not a full disk-backed engine).
 - Repair loops are bounded to avoid repair storms.

 ## Roadmap
-- Vector clocks + sibling resolution
+- Vector clocks and sibling resolution
-- Merkle trees for scalable anti-entropy
+- Merkle trees for scalable anti entropy
 - Membership / failure detection (gossip)
 - Better compaction and streaming snapshotting